jsmith1939/challenge-loops-with-arrays-jsmith1939/README.md

 _(Put your reflection answer here.)_

+Unit test allows you to check to see if you code work the drawbacks its super annoying and takes forever

 ### Advanced Level Only

 For the bar graphs, did you uses JS or CSS to add in the styling?
 Explain your choice.

+I used both to get the job done because it what made since.
+Css help established the basic stuff and javscript to help manipulate the styling

 What are the advantages and disadvantages of using various JS methods instead of `for`/`while` loops?
+For loop is more precise, and while loops are not.
+They both can burn out your computer.

 _(Put your reflection answer here.)_